Actindo-AG/Documentation/DataHub/UserInterface/04_ETLExtensions.md

 ![ETL PIM to UCS bundle extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/ETLPIMToUCSBundleExtension.png "[ETL PIM to UCS bundle extension]")

 This extension is used to map a product bundle attribute to a UCS bundle attribute.
 This extension is Actindo specific and is only used in the mapping from the PIM to the RetailSuite.
-It is mainly used to manage the stock of sets.
+It is mainly used to manage the stock value of bundles.

 ### Possible data type mappings